 How does the pay-when-paid provision affect suppliers?

 So, how does pay-when-paid affect suppliers?
 In short, it does not.
-If the only agreement that exists between you and your customer (you, the supplier and your customer) whether that’s the owner, the general contractor, the subcontractor, is your credit application, your credit application does not include any type of a pay-when-paid provision.
+If the only agreement that exists between you and your customer (you, the supplier and your customer) whether that is the owner, the general contractor, the subcontractor, is your credit application, your credit application does not include any type of pay-when-paid provision.
 It probably has very specific terms, possibly even a guarantee of some sort.
-So, pay-when-paid doesn’t directly affect suppliers because there is no written agreement, that has a pay-when-paid provision in it.
+So, pay-when-paid does not directly affect suppliers because there is no written agreement that has a pay-when-paid provision in it.

 So, what does that mean as a supplier?
-You need to be absolutely certain that your team knows that if you are filling orders against a purchase order that you receive, does that purchase order have terms and conditions?
+You need to be absolutely certain that your team knows that if you are filling orders against a purchase order you receive, the purchase order has terms and conditions.
 If so, what are those terms and conditions, and do you agree to them?
 Also be aware that some terms and conditions may be found on a website, which is perfectly legal.

-So, the purchase order may say, ship you 40 truckloads schedule 40 pipe.
+For example, the purchase order may ship you 40 truckloads and schedule 40 pipe.
 And it says this purchase order is subject to the terms and conditions found at www(dot)-such and such website.
-You go to that website and it has a pay when paid provision, so you may be bound as a supplier to those terms and conditions.
+You go to that website and it has a pay-when-paid provision and you may be bound as a supplier to those terms and conditions.
 So, you need to be very careful in looking at purchase orders when they come in.

-Do not fill the purchase order without sending back some written document saying we do not agree to these terms and conditions.
-Our terms and conditions are the ones found in your credit app, please confirm before we ship.
+Do not fill the purchase order without sending back some written document saying that you do not agree to these terms and conditions.
+Mention that your terms and conditions are the ones found in your credit app, and to confirm before you ship.
 Or you negotiate the terms of the purchase order.
 So, be very careful about filling purchase orders that have terms and conditions.